 Sam Selvon was an East Indian Trinidadian with a half-Scottish mother.
 He grew up in a multicultural world, learning about both Standard English classics and Trinidadian culture.
 Selvon based his novel partly on his own experiences in London; he lived in the city from 1950 to 1978.
-This period that was crucial for developing his own Caribbean voice in a British context.
+This period was crucial for developing his own Caribbean voice in a British context.
 Selvon belongs to the Windrush generation, which marks the beginning of today’s multicultural society.
-After World War Two, Commonwealth subjects were invited to come to Britain to fill labour shortages.
+After World War II, Commonwealth subjects were invited to come to Britain to fill labour shortages.

 Thanks to the 1948 Nationality Act, Commonwealth subjects were granted British passports and equal rights of residence.
-However, the reality of living in London as a black person was far from perfect.
+However, the reality of living in London as a Black person was far from perfect.
 In 1958, racial disturbances were starting to erupt.
 The 1962 Immigration Act introduced a more hostile immigration policy.

 The novel is written in the third person.
 The narration flows uninterruptedly in a series of loosely connected anecdotes.
 There are no chapters.